 9. USE OF PROPERTY

 The Property will be used for personal and domestic purposes only.
-The property shall not be used for any commercial purposes without WPs written consent.
+The property shall not be used for any commercial purposes without WP’s written consent.
 WP reserves the right to refuse entry to the entire party if these conditions are not observed.
 Occasionally WP may offer a Client a reduced rate for a smaller party and this is dependent on a limited number of bedrooms and bathrooms being made available for the duration of the stay.
 Should a Client paying a reduced rate use extra bedrooms then the Client agrees that the full cost of the accommodation may become due and this additional cost will be deducted from the Cautionary Deposit.
 If the additional cost is greater than the Cautionary Deposit, the Client authorises WP to debit any card details held for the Client with the appropriate charge.

 10. BOOKING CANCELLATION POLICY

 A booking can only be cancelled prior to the accommodation start date and, once cancelled, cannot be reinstated.
 A new booking will need to be made.
 The Client must inform WP in writing of the wish to cancel the booking and where cancellation notice is received after the deposit has been paid and not less than eight weeks prior to the booking start date, then the deposit is forfeited.
 Where cancellation notice is received after the balance is either due and/or has been paid and is less than eight weeks prior to the booking start date the Client shall be liable for the full cost of the booking.
-However if WP is able to re-let at short notice for part or full term of the booking period, WP will refund the Client the amount received for the re-letting, up to the value of the amount the Client paid, less the deposit, and the full rental amount of any period not re-let.
+However if WP is able to re-let at short notice for part or full term of the booking period, WP will refund the Client the amount received for the re-letting, up to the value of the amount the Client paid, less the deposit, and less the full rental amount of any period not re-let.

 11. BOOKING CANCELLATION BY WP